- Your Council Tax and Business Rates for 2021-22 and our performance and spending plans

 If you would like to pay by Direct Debit, please call the Rates Office on 020 7361 2828 or download the form.

 The GOV.UK website provides impartial advice and support to help you sustain your business.
 At a local level, Portobello Business Centre offers free advice and confidential guidance from qualified experts and the Business and Enterprise section of the Royal Borough of Kensington and Chelsea website provides updates on Council backed initiatives that support businesses.

 The Council can grant hardship relief to a ratepayer if paying all or part of the bill would cause hardship.
 Any ratepayer experiencing hardship can apply but relief is normally only granted in exceptional circumstances.

 For details on how to apply please contact the Rates Office.

 Further information about rates can be found on the explanatory notes accompanying your bill, or by contacting the Rates Office:

 - Post: The Royal Borough of Kensington and Chelsea, PO Box 10413, London W8 7WT

-- Visit: The Town Hall, Hornton Street, London W8 7NX (Monday to Friday between 9am and 5pm)
+- Visit by appointment only: The Town Hall, Hornton Street, London W8 7NX (Monday to Friday between 9am and 5pm)